ASERG-STELA/shu-development-process/deployment-delivery/README.md

 ### 3.1.
 Level 4

 At this level you are expected to use manual delivery.
 Automated delivery and deployment to a service such as Azure is not expected at Level 4.
-You should complete and submit the README file located [here](L4-README-Template.md) and submit it along with your projects.
+You should complete the README file located [here](L4-README-Template.md) and submit it along with your projects.
 More specific guidance on delivery at Level 4 can be seen here:

 [L4 Delivery Guidelines](level-4/level-4-delivery-guidelines.md)